 Palantir Is Expanding into New Business Segments

-My bullish stance on Palantir is not based on the company’s S&P 500 inclusion.
-I believe Palantir will be one of the biggest winners of global AI adoption.
-There are two main reasons behind my investment thesis, with the first being the company’s expansion into unconventional business sectors, which positions it to emerge as the leading enterprise AI solutions provider in several high-growth, niche markets.
+As mentioned, my bullish stance on Palantir is based on three catalysts I see for the company.
+One of those catalysts is that Palantir should be one of the biggest winners of global AI adoption.
+A second reason to be bullish is the company’s expansion into unconventional business sectors, which positions it to emerge as the leading enterprise AI solutions provider in several high-growth, niche markets.

 The unique end markets that Palantir is expanding into include agriculture, climate change, public health, and renewable energy.
 The company’s move into the precision agriculture market, which is expected to be valued at $34 billion by 2032, and collaboration with leading public health agencies, such as the Centers for Disease Control (CDC) and National Health Service in the United Kingdom, are recent examples of Palantir’s expansion into fast-growing, unconventional sectors.